ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 RES: 2.04 Changed
 ~~~

-- The Entry fid-ipv6-version / 1 / di-bidirectional is not in Rule 5/8, and Rule 5/8 does not exist.
-Therefore, rule 5/8 cannot be added in order to include the Entry fid-ipv6-version / 1 / di-bidirectional because other fields, which are not keys, cannot be deducted at every depth of the context.
+- The Entry fid-ipv6-version/1/di-bidirectional is not in Rule 5/8, and Rule 5/8 does not exist.
+Therefore, Rule 5/8 cannot be added in order to include the Entry fid-ipv6-version/1/di-bidirectional because other fields, which are not keys, cannot be deducted at every depth of the context.
 ~~~
 REQ: iPATCH /c
      (Content-Format: application/yang-identifiers+cbor-seq)